waffle-iron/web/README.md

 # hystio/web
-<big>The web app for Hyst, an upcoming social networking platform combining the best of several.</big>
+<big>The web app for Hyst, an upcoming social networking platform combining the best of several social media platforms.</big>